• Skip to primary navigation

 f) Over the mozzarella, spread about 1/3 of the of the remaining pasta sauce.

-Repeat steps b-f two more times, finishing the top with the remaining mozzarella, feta, a good sprinkle of parmesan, a pinch of dried oregano and 1/4 tsp red pepper flakes.
+Repeat steps b-f two more times, finishing the top with the remaining mozzarella, feta, parmesan, a pinch of dried oregano and 1/4 tsp red pepper flakes.
+The baker will be full.

 To Bake: